 - Rigid fixation, using internal fixation or external fixation must be provided

 It is important to plan the procedure to minimize any chance for error.

 Preoperative radiographs in at least two views should be taken of both the affected bone or bones and the normal unaffected contralateral limb.
 Radiographs must include the entire joint above and below the deformed bone.
-Rotational deformity can be missed on radiographs and should be measured clinically.
+The rotational deformity can be missed on radiographs and should be measured clinically.

-The correction should be planned at the site of greatest deformity.
+The correction should be planned at the site of the greatest deformity.

 Types of Osteotomies

 It is ideal for correction rotation alone in the metaphyseal and diaphyseal region.
 The procedure is performed at the area of major rotation by cutting a transverse plane through the bone.
 When the transverse osteotomy technique is employed, the fixation is very stable.